debops/debops-keyring/README.rst

    gpg --export <long_key_ID> > <long_key_ID>

-Additionally, it is RECOMMENDED that you upload your public key(s) to `sks-keyservers.net`_.
-This is also the place where minor changes (subkeys, signatures, key experiment) to your key(s) SHOULD be uploaded to.
+Additionally, it is REQUIRED that you upload your public key(s) to `sks-keyservers.net`_.
+This is also the place where changes (subkeys actively used for signing or encryption, and key expiration) to your key(s) MUST be uploaded to.
+Key signatures SHOULD be uploaded there as well.

 And then specify the key ID to person mapping in the ``keyids`` file.